 - theft; or

-- an event that is outside the control of the consignee.
+- an event outside the consignee’s control.

 Commission